 One hundred percent of the payroll or check donations go into an account used exclusively for providing CARE Fund grants.
 The maximum grant is $1500 awarded to an employee as a payroll payment.

 - Donate by Payroll – Sign-up to donate $1, $2, $5, or more from your paycheck each pay period.
 You may also make a one-time donation via payroll deduction.
+Modifications to your current payroll deduction can be made by re-submitting this form.
 Donations are deducted after tax.

 - Donate by Credit/Debit Card or PayPal -- Donations using PayPal result in a 2.9% fee and a 0.30 cent per transaction fee.
 These fees are subtracted from your donation before distribution to the CARE Fund.